getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ### Setting the Level
 You can set the severity of an event to one of five values: `fatal`, `error`, `warning`, `info`, and `debug`. `error` is the default, `fatal` is the most severe and `debug` is the least severe.

-**[Is there a way to set the level in a manually triggered event?
+**[Mimi note: Is there a way to set the level in a manually triggered event?
 This way, the level isn't sent in scope -- which could be over complicated/messy.]**

-**[vv this example doesn't actually set a level??]**
+**[Mimi note: vv this example doesn't actually set a level??
+It's what I found under Context > Setting the Level]**
 ```
 Sentry.configureScope((scope) => {
   scope.setExtra("character_name", "Mighty Fighter");